-There are plenty of reasons to consider using your credit card for bills, including convenience, easy cash flow management, and the ability to earn points and rewards.
-However, it doesn’t come without costs.
-Here’s everything you need to know before deciding whether to pay your bills on your plastic.
+There are plenty of reasons to consider using your credit card to pay for bills, including convenience, easy cash flow management and the ability to earn points and rewards.
+However, it doesn’t come without its drawbacks.

 How to pay your bills with a credit card

 Bills that are charged at a set time each week, month or year can usually be set up as an autopay from your credit card account.
 This could include your mortgage payments, insurance premiums, utility bills, gym membership, Internet bill and other subscriptions for entertainment services like Netflix.

 How do you set up an autopay with your credit card?

 - Find out if there is an autopay option through your service provider.

 - Provide your chosen credit card account details.

 - Confirm the details and authorize the autopay agreement.